awsdocs/amazon-cloudwatch-user-guide/doc_source/ContainerInsights-Prometheus-Setup-configure.md

 Each of these default targets are scraped, and the metrics are sent to CloudWatch in log events using embedded metric format\.
 For more information, see [Ingesting High\-Cardinality Logs and Generating Metrics with CloudWatch Embedded Metric Format](CloudWatch_Embedded_Metric_Format.md)\.

-These log events are stored in the **/aws/containerinsights/*cluster\_name*/prometheus** log group in CloudWatch Logs
+Log events from Amazon EKS and Kubernetes clusters are stored in the **/aws/containerinsights/*cluster\_name*/prometheus** log group in CloudWatch Logs\.
+Log events from Amazon ECS clusters are stored in the **/aws/ecs/containerinsights/*cluster\_name*/prometheus** log group\.

 Each scraping job is contained in a different log stream in this log group\.
 For example, the Prometheus scraping job `kubernetes-pod-appmesh-envoy` is defined for App Mesh\.
-All App Mesh Prometheus metrics are sent to the log stream named **/aws/containerinsights/*cluster\_name*>prometheus/kubernetes\-pod\-appmesh\-envoy/**\.
+All App Mesh Prometheus metrics from Amazon EKS and Kubernetes clusters are sent to the log stream named **/aws/containerinsights/*cluster\_name*>prometheus/kubernetes\-pod\-appmesh\-envoy/**\.

 To add a new scraping target, you add a new `job_name` section to the `scrape_configs` section of the YAML file, and restart the agent\.
 For an example of this process, see [Tutorial for Adding a New Prometheus Scrape Target: Prometheus API Server Metrics](#ContainerInsights-Prometheus-Setup-new-exporters)\.

 ## CloudWatch Agent Configuration for Prometheus<a name="ContainerInsights-Prometheus-Setup-cw-agent-config"></a>

-The CloudWatch agent YAML file includes a `cwagentconfig.json` section\.
-This section is under `metrics_collected`, which tells the agent how to collect metrics embedded in logs\.
-It includes the following fields:
+The CloudWatch agent configuration file has a `prometheus` section under `metrics_collected` for the Prometheus scraping configuration\.
+It includes the following configuration options:
++ **cluster\_name**— specifies the cluster name to be added as a label in the log event\.
+This field is optional\.
+If you omit it, the agent can detect the Amazon EKS or Amazon ECS cluster name\.
++ **log\_group\_name**— specifies the log group name for the scraped Prometheus metrics\.
+This field is optional\.
+If you omit it, CloudWatch uses **/aws/containerinsights/*cluster\_name*/prometheus** for logs from Amazon EKS and Kubernetes clusters, and uses **/aws/ecs/containerinsights/*cluster\_name*/prometheus** for logs from Amazon ECS clusters\.
 + **prometheus\_config\_path**— specifies the Prometheus scrape configuration file path\.
+If the value of this field starts with `env:` the Prometheus scrape configuration file contents will be retrieved from the container's environment variable\.
 Do not change this field\.
++ **ecs\_service\_discovery**— is the section to specify the configurations of the Amazon ECS Prometheus target auto\-discovery functions\.
+Two modes are supported to discover the Prometheus targets: discovery based on the container’s docker label or discovery based on the Amazon ECS task definition ARN regular expression\.
+You can use the two modes together and the CloudWatch agent will de\-duplicate the discovered targets based on: *\{private\_ip\}:\{port\}/\{metrics\_path\}*\.

+  The `ecs_service_discovery` section can contain the following fields:
+  + `sd_frequency` is the frequency to discover the Prometheus exporters\.
+Specify a number and a unit suffix\.
+For example, `1m` for once per minute or `30s` for once per 30 seconds\.
+Valid unit suffixes are `ns`, `us`, `ms`, `s`, `m`, and `h`\.

+    This field is optional\.
+The default is 60 seconds \(1 minute\)\.
+  + `sd_target_cluster` is the target Amazon ECS cluster name for auto\-discovery\.
+This field is optional\.
+The default is the name of the Amazon ECS cluster where the CloudWatch agent is installed\.
+  + `sd_cluster_region` is the target Amazon ECS cluster's Region\.
+This field is optional\.
+The default is the Region of the Amazon ECS cluster where the CloudWatch agent is installed\. \.
+  + `sd_result_file` is the path of the YAML file for the Prometheus target results\.
+The Prometheus scrape configuration will refer to this file\.
+  + `docker_label` is an optional section that you can use to specify the configuration for docker label\-based service discovery\.
+If you omit this section, docker label\-based discovery is not used\.
+This section can contain the following fields:
+    + `sd_port_label` is the container's docker label name that specifies the container port for Prometheus metrics\.
+The default value is `ECS_PROMETHEUS_EXPORTER_PORT`\.
+If the container does not have this docker label, the CloudWatch agent will skip it\.
+    + `sd_metrics_path_label` is the container's docker label name that specifies the Prometheus metrics path\.
+The default value is `ECS_PROMETHEUS_METRICS_PATH`\.
+If the container does not have this docker label, the the agent assumes the default path `/metrics`\.
+    + `sd_job_name_label` is the container's docker label name that specifies the Prometheus scrape job name\.
+The default value is `job`\.
+If the container does not have this docker label, the CloudWatch agent uses the job name in the Prometheus scrape configuration\.
+  + `task_definition_list` is an optional section that you can use to specify the configuration of task definition\-based service discovery\.
+If you omit this section, task definition\-based discovery is not used\.
+This section can contain the following fields:
+    + `sd_task_definition_arn_pattern` is the pattern to use to specify the Amazon ECS task definitions to discover\.
+This is a regular expression\.
+    + `sd_metrics_ports` lists the containerPort for the Prometheus metrics\.
+Separate the containerPorts with semicolons\.
+    + `sd_container_name_pattern` specifies the Amazon ECS task container names\.
+This is a regular expression\.
+    + `sd_metrics_path` specifies the Prometheus metric path\.
+If you omit this, the agent assumes the default path `/metrics`
+    + `sd_job_name` specifies the Prometheus scrape job name\.
+If you omit this field, the CloudWatch agent uses the job name in the Prometheus scrape configuration\.
 + **metric\_declaration**— are sections that specify the array of logs with embedded metric format to be generated\.
 There are `metric_declaration` sections for each Prometheus source that the CloudWatch agent imports from by default\.
 These sections each include the following fields:
-  + `label_matcher` is a regular espression that checks the value of the Kubernetes labels listed in `source_labels`\.
-The metrics that match are whitelisted for inclusion in the embedded metric format sent to CloudWatch\.
+  + `label_matcher` is a regular expression that checks the value of the labels listed in `source_labels`\.
+The metrics that match are enabled for inclusion in the embedded metric format sent to CloudWatch\.
   + `source_labels` specifies the value of the labels that are checked by the `label_matcher` line\.
   + `label_separator` specifies the separator to be used in the ` label_matcher` line if multiple `source_labels` are specified\.
 The default is `;`\.
 You can see this default used in the `label_matcher` line in the following example\.
   + `metric_selectors` is a regular expression that specifies the metrics to be collected and sent to CloudWatch\.